adonisjs/v5-docs/content/api/database/schema.md

 }
 ```

+---

 ### down
 The `down` method is supposed to undo the actions executed by the `up` method.
-You need to manually use the equivalent API for running the undo actions.
+You need to use the equivalent API for running the undo actions manually.

-For example: If the `up` method create a new table using the `createTable` method, then `down` method can use the `dropTable` method.
+For example, If the `up` method creates a new table using the `createTable` method, then the `down` method can use the `dropTable` method.

 ```ts
 class UserSchema extends BaseSchema {